Achievable logoAchievable logo

 The producer cannot highlight or otherwise mark an illustration.
 It is also unlawful for a producer to provide any illustration that is missing pages in the narrative summary.

-The most common form of whole life insurance is the straight life policy, with equal premium payments spread out for the life of the insured (or age 100).
+The most common form of whole life insurance is the straight life policy, with equal premium payments spread out for the life of the insured (or to age 100 for most older policies, or 121 for many newer policies).

-This is a form of whole life insurance in which premiums are lower for a specified period of time, e.g., 5 years, after which the premium increases for the remainder of the policy term.
+This is a form of whole life insurance in which premiums are lower for a specified period of time (for example, 5 years).
+After that period, the premium increases for the remainder of the policy term.
 This is popular with people who have a smaller budget in their younger years.
 Because early premiums are reduced, cash values accumulate more slowly than with a straight life policy.

 This is a form of modified whole life, except that premiums increase steadily rather than in one single jump.
 Cash values accumulate very slowly because the premium in the early years can be as much as 50% less than that of a comparable straight life policy.

-With a limited pay whole life policy, the premium paying period is shorter than with a straight life policy, although coverage continues for the insured’s entire life.
-Premium payments are higher than with a straight life policy of comparable face amount.
+With a limited pay whole life policy, the premium-paying period is shorter than with a straight life policy, although coverage continues for the insured’s entire life.
+Premium payments are higher than they are for a comparable straight life policy.
 As a result, cash values accumulate faster than they do with a straight life policy.

 The most common forms of limited pay policies are the 20-pay life, in which premiums are paid for 20 years, and LP65, in which premiums are paid to age 65.